-Note 2: The maximum tolerance of segment duration is also addressed in ISO/IEC 23009-1:2014/Cor.3 [7] and once approved, a reference to the specification may replace the above text.
+Note 2: The maximum tolerance of segment duration is also addressed in ISO/IEC 23009-1:2014/Cor.3 [4] and once approved, a reference to the specification may replace the above text.

 - If the SegmentTimeline element is used for the signaling of the Segment duration, the timing in the segment timeline shall be media time accurate and no constraints on segment duration deviation are added except the maximum segment duration as specified in the MPD.
 However, despite the usage of the the SegmentTimeline, it is not encouraged to use varying Segment durations.
-The SegmentTimeline element should only be used in order to signal occasional shorter Segments (possibly caused by encoder processes) or to signal gaps in the time line. - only non-multiplexed Representations shall be used, i.e. each Representation only contains a single media component. - · Addressing schemes are restricted to - templates with number-based addressing - · templates with time-based addressing - Subsegments with Segment Index.
-In this case either the @indexRange attribute shall be present or the RepresentationIndex element shall be present.
+The SegmentTimeline element should only be used in order to signal occasional shorter Segments (possibly caused by encoder processes) or to signal gaps in the time line. - only non-multiplexed Representations shall be used, i.e. each Representation only contains a single media component. - Addressing schemes are restricted to templates with number-based addressing

+- templates with time-based addressing - For on-demand profiles, the Indexed Media Segment as defined in ISO/IEC 23009-1 [4], clause 6.3.4.4: In this case either the @indexRange attribute shall be present or the RepresentationIndex element shall be present.
 Only a single sidx box shall be present.